 This story was first published on July 20th, 2010

-A journalist recently asked me if I thought modern technology such as email, social media, and the Internet has made it easier to perpetrate hoaxes than it was in earlier times.
+Journalists have often asked me if I think modern technology such as email, social media, and the Internet has made it easier to perpetrate hoaxes than it was in earlier times.

 Well, yes I think modern technology certainly has made it easier to perpetrate hoaxes.